-Drawing and painting techniques are introduced and reviewed in this level one course.
-Drawing pencils, charcoal sticks/pencils, acrylic paint, and watercolor are explored throughout the semester.
+Drawing and painting techniques are introduced in this course.
+Drawing pencils, charcoal sticks/pencils, acrylic paint, and watercolor are explored.
 Gridding techniques, blending, cross-contours, line variation, and creating images in specific art historical styles are all learned and refined.
-For every project students learn about an art period and various artists - we then create differentiated projects based on student interest.
+For every project, students learn about an art period and various artists - we then create differentiated projects based on student interest.